 Tutors are asked to encourage students to access BBC i-player and access the support of BBC Bitesize website.
-BBC 2, on mainstream television, will be providing educational programmes aimed at secondary students on weekday mornings, while CBBC will provide primary aged programmes.
+BBC 2, on mainstream television, has provided educational programmes aimed at secondary students on weekday mornings previously, while CBBC have provided primary aged programmes.

-Additionally, Oak National Academy Online Classroom resources has nearly 10,000 free video lessons, resources and activities, covering most subjects, from Reception to Year 11.
+Additionally, Oak National Academy Online Classroom resources has nearly 10,000 free video lessons, resources and activities, covering most subjects, from Reception to Year 11, the use of which is encouraged.